 Owner & CEO

-Invictus Gymnastics and Therapy is named after the poem Invictus by William Ernest Henley.
+Invictus Gymnastics and Therapy was named after the poem Invictus by William Ernest Henley.
 The poet writes this poem while after just losing a leg.
-He is filled with physical and mental agony, yet finds courage from his understanding that he solely has control over his feelings and destiny, no matter the circumstances.
-Our athletes have the ability to be courageous and succeed as they practice mindfulness, agility, and perseverance.
+He is filled with physical and mental agony, yet finds courage from his understanding that he has control over his feelings and destiny, no matter the circumstances.
+Through his unconquerable mindset, Invictus defined who he was.
+Our athletes and participants have the ability to be courageous and succeed as they practice mindfulness, agility, and perseverance.
 We strive to provide a unique experience and opportunity to those of all abilities.

 From the words of Invictus by William E. Henley;